inet-framework/inet-showcases/wireless/aggregation/doc/index.rst

    :width: 100%
    :align: center

-Note that the ``inProgressFrames`` queue contains two frames while transmitting one of them.
+Note that the ``inProgressFrames`` queue contains two packets while transmitting one of them.

 **TODO is this needed?**